-Summary
+1. Summary

-This policy provides guidance on how staff members and workers may make a disclosure of impropriety or malpractice to the University, which constitutes whistleblowing.

-This policy is distinct from the University's grievance and complaints procedures.
-If a member of staff has a personal complaint relating to your employment they should consult the Grievance Policy.

-This policy should be read in conjunction with the University Serious Incident Reporting Policy, which provides guidance for staff and contractors of the University on how to approach and deal with the reporting of a serious incident or matter.
+- 1.1 This policy provides guidance on how staff members and workers may make a disclosure of impropriety or malpractice to the University, which constitutes whistleblowing. - 1.2 This policy is distinct from the University's grievance and complaints procedures.
+A whistleblowing concern is where an individual raises information as a witness, whereas a grievance is where the individual is a complainant. - 1.3 This policy should be read in conjunction with the University's Serious Incident Reporting Policy, which provides guidance for staff and contractors of the University on how to approach and deal with the reporting of a serious incident or relevant matter.

-Glossary of terms
+2 Glossary of terms